Download the Pocket52 App and start your poker journey today

 Debashish: Considering your brilliance at the game, do you plan to go ahead and be a master or will it stay a hobby forever?

 Shaifali: I am still exploring my bond with the game.
 I certainly place the game above a hobby.
 I Play the game very seriously.
-In the near future even after assuming my position with my future employers, I will keep playing the game and if someday I reach the realisation that poker is my calling I will take it up, period.
+Soon even after assuming my position with my future employers, I will keep playing the game, and if someday I reach the realization that poker is my calling I will take it up, period.

-Debashish: You have a course here IIM and it was introduced by the professor as ‘Competitive Strategy Of Poker’ to make a point.
-To instil strategical thinking and understanding risk management.
+Debashish: You have a course here at IIM and it was introduced by the professor as ‘Competitive Strategy Of Poker’ to make a point.
+To instill strategical thinking and understanding of risk management.
 How do you think will the game do any good for the young people, if exposed to the game/sport?

 Shaifali: I believe the game should be introduced at an early stage just like monopoly.
 Mostly without real currency for the younger ones but surely it should be.
 Girls or boys, the truth is no one can tell another person what to do unless in some cases the paths are tried and tested by the people we have faith in.

 Everyone can and should make their choices on their own.
 Calculate their risks and profits and be their persons.

 Debashish: How was your experience playing your final action at pocket52?